 Overview

-I am a Child and Educational Psychologist and joined the DEdPsych programme as an Academic and Professional Tutor in 2017.
-I also work as a Senior Educational Psychologist for a local authority.
-My specific areas of interest/specialism are surrounding the wellbeing and mental health needs of children and young people, particularly those who have experienced adversity.
-I am currently working on a research project looking at Educational Psychologists' perceptions of off-rolling and exclusionary practice.
+I joined the DEdPsych programme as an Academic and Professional Tutor in 2017 and became Joint Programme Director in 2022.
+My specific areas of interest/specialism are linked to how we support the wellbeing and mental health needs of children and young people, particularly those who have experienced adversity and those at risk of exclusion from school.

 Qualifications

-I am a Chartered Psychologist registered with the HCPC and an Associate Fellow of the British Psychological Society.
-I have completed professional training in Dyadic Developmental Practice and Psychotherapy (DDPI Approved Level 2) and I am an accredited Story Stem Assessment Profile administrator.
-In January 2021 I completed training as a Prosocial Group Facilitator, an approach which uses principles of Contextual Behavioural Science and Acceptance and Committment Therapy (ACT) to build effective, collaborative and socially equitable groups.
+I have completed professional training in Dyadic Developmental Practice and Psychotherapy (DDPI Approved Level 2) and I am an accredited Story Stem Assessment Profile (SSAP) administrator (Anna Freud Centre).
+I am also a recognised Prosocial Group Facilitator.
+Prosocial is an approach which uses principles of Contextual Behavioural Science and Acceptance and Committment Therapy (ACT) to build effective, collaborative and socially equitable groups.

 Career